jbranchaud/hn-cli/README.md

 FIXMEs
 ------

+- Accessing the 30th link doesn't seem to be working correctly.
 - Some unicode characters appear funky in the output, find out what to do about this.
+- Need more graceful failure for various errors (e.g. when server cannot be reached).

 TODOs
 -----